rpy2/rpy2/doc/source/porting-to-rpy2.rst

 That example is the obvious text for a Rosetta stone and we provide its translation into :mod:`rpy2.robjects` for rpy2-2.1.0.
-This example is based on John A. Schroeder's translation for rpy2-2.0.8 (that is also working with the 2.1, but cannot use new features for obvious compatibility reasons).
+This example is based on John A. Schroeder's translation for rpy2-2.0.8 (that is also working with version 2.1, but cannot use new features for obvious compatibility reasons).

-Setting up:
+Setting up
+""""""""""

+rpy2 can hide more of the R layer, providing an interface that only requires Python knowledge.

 .. code-block:: python